JoaquinCapel/JoaquinCapel/README.md

 # About Me

-I am a **Front-end Developer** with a passion for creativity and technology, committed and constantly evolving.
-Experienced in overcoming challenges during product launches with a strong focus on teamwork and continuous learning.
+I'm Joaquín, a **Front-end Developer** with a specialization in Angular, driven by a passion for creativity and technology.
+Crafting engaging and user-friendly web experiences is at the heart of what I do.
+I am dedicated to continuous growth and thrive on the challenges of the ever-evolving tech landscape.
+With extensive experience in overcoming obstacles during product launches, I bring a strong focus on teamwork and continuous learning.
+Let's build something remarkable together.

 ## TECH SKILLS
 ![Static Badge](https://img.shields.io/badge/Angular-magenta?style=for-the-badge&logo=Angular&logoColor=magenta&labelColor=black)